Child Custody & Visitation

 What is Physical Custody?

-Physical custody can be granted as:
+Physical custody can be structured in a few ways:

-• The child’s relationship with each parent
+• The child’s relationship with each parent.

-• Any history of domestic violence, abuse, or substance abuse
+• Any history of domestic violence, abuse, or substance abuse.

 What is Legal Custody?

-• Joint legal custody – Both parents share decision-making responsibilities and must consult with each other on major decisions.
+• Joint legal custody: Both parents share decision-making responsibilities and must consult with each other on major decisions.

-• Any evidence of abuse or neglect
+• Any evidence of abuse or neglect.

 What is Temporary Custody?